What makes us different

 Donna started her dog training career the moment she brought her German Shepherd, Luke, home.
 She just didn’t know it yet.
 After attending puppy class at Heavenly Hounds, she knew she had her work cut our for her with her spirited new dog and she set out to learn as much as she could about dog training and behavior.

-Sheryl with Phoebe and Chandler
+Sheryl with Chandler

 Sheryl has been surrounded by pets of all kinds most of her life.
 She graduated from The College of New Jersey (TSC) and has owned and operated a graphic design business for the last 18 years.
 After getting her puppy Phoebe in 2014, Sheryl signed up for training classes at Heavenly Hounds and caught the training bug.